-Just a short walk across the Thames from the Houses of Parliament and Victoria, the Vauxhall area occupies a privileged position as the gateway to Central London.
-With fresh attractions popping up all the time and notable developments nearby, it's an exciting time to be in this thriving area that effortlessly combines historic treasures with brand new pleasures.
+Just a short walk across the Thames from the Houses of Parliament and Victoria, the Vauxhall area occupies a privileged position as the gateway to central London.
+With fresh attractions popping up all the time and notable developments nearby, it's the best time to be in this evolving area that combines historic treasures with brand new pleasures.

-From Keybridge's unique vantage point, central London's delights are close at hand.
-The capital's unique heritage is right on your doorstep, and whether you're crossing the famous bridges of the Thames, catching the tube from nearby Vauxhall Station, or hopping on a 'Boris' bike, see what you can reach in a few short minutes.
+From Keybridge's vantage point, central London's delights are close at hand.
+The capital's heritage is right on your doorstep, and whether you're crossing the famous bridges of the Thames, catching the tube from nearby Vauxhall Station, or hopping on a 'Boris' bike, there are plenty of things to do in this area of regeneration.